-This policy will be reviewed annually to ensure any new developments are covered and protected.
+This policy will be reviewed at least biennially or sooner in the case of an incident to ensure any new developments are covered and protected.

 1. Introduction

 Worcester College seeks to maintain the confidentiality, integrity and availability of information about its staff, students, fellows, members, visitors, alumni, and its affairs generally.
 It is extremely important to the College to preserve its reputation and the reputation of Oxford University and its integral parts.
 Compliance with legal and regulatory requirements with respect to this information is fundamental.